 At LAMB, upper elementary (grades 4 and 5) students are gently guided through the developmental leap away from young childhood and toward emerging adolescence.
 Our focus is on building the foundations of organization, self-confidence, cooperation, and curiosity essential to success in middle school and beyond.
 Our teachers provide a growing academic challenge while remaining respectful of the ever-complicated emotional responses of children as they deepen their understanding and empathy towards the world and its people.

-LAMB’s upper elementary class is called Piscataway.
-In the upper elementary community, students receive 50% of their instruction in Spanish and 50% of their instruction in English.
-The community is served by two Montessori-trained teachers who each maintain a separate “full-immersion” Montessori environment, one in Spanish and the other in English.
+LAMB’s upper elementary communities are called Piscataway Yaocomaco and Piscataway Accotick.
+Students receive 50% of their instruction in Spanish and 50% of their instruction in English.
+The communities are served by two Montessori-trained teachers who each maintain a separate “full-immersion” Montessori environment, one in Spanish and the other in English.